leripio/rafa/README.md

 Future developments:

 I intend to incorporate the "rectify" strategy proposed by Hyndman & Taieb (2012) so as the prediction errors can be used to further improve forecasts' accuracy.

+Acknowlegment: This tool has been developed at Codeplan <www.codeplan.df.gov.br> as an effort to obtain reliable and timely forecasts from economic variables.
+However, it is important to highlight that it serves only as a guide to economic analysis and should not be taken as an official tool neither from Codeplan nor from Distrito Federal Government.